-- Discourse describes linguistic units that are larger than a sentence. - Usually referring to the entirety of a given text. - Discourse needs to be coherent, in order to be understandable.
+- Discourse describes linguistic units that are larger than a sentence. - Usually referring to the entirety of a given text.

 Discourse vs. dialogue

 - Discourse.
 The term discourse is usually used to refer to monologues. - Dialogue.
 A conversational discourse with two or more parties.